ASPASIOLOGY

 brown callous and scrape your penis until we can’

-take it no more?
+?
 You’ve never had hands like hers!

 They taste like onions and can grip tomatoes.
 They